ECE-196/docs/content/tutorials/WiFiScanner.md

 - Make your ESP32 create its own Wi-Fi for demonstration

 ### Background Information

-Describe your topic here.
-What does it do?
-Why do you use it?
-Are there other similar things to use?
-What are the pros and cons?
-Explain important concepts that are necessary to understand.
-Include (and cite if needed) any visuals that will help the audience understand.

 The ESP32 is a popular microcontroller with built-in Wi-Fi.
 By scanning for nearby networks, you can learn about radio environments, understand Wi-Fi security, and practice displaying real-world data in your code.
-**Note:** The ESP32 can only scan 2.4 GHz Wi-Fi networks, not 5 GHz networks (which is why some campus networks and personal hotspots may not appear if *Maximize Compatibility* is not enabled).
+**Note:** The ESP32 can only scan 2.4 GHz Wi-Fi networks, not 5 GHz networks (which is why some campus networks and personal hotspots may not appear if **Maximize Compatibility** is not enabled).

 ## Getting Started